timvink/mkdocs-git-revision-date-localized-plugin/README.md

 ### `fallback_to_build_date`

 Default is `false`.
 If set to `true` the plugin will use the time at `mkdocs build` instead of the file's last git revision date *when git is not available*.
-This means the revision date can be incorrect, but this can be acceptable if you want your project to also successfully build in environments with no access to GIT.
+This means the revision date will be incorrect, but this can be acceptable if you want your project to also successfully build in environments with no access to GIT.

 ### `exclude`